ibm-cloud-docs/vpc/bs_snapshots_restore.md

 ### Creating a volume from the list of snapshots in the console
 {: #snapshots-vpc-restore-snaphot-list-ui}

-From the list of {{site.data.keyword.block_storage_is_short}} snapshots, you can create an {{site.data.keyword.block_storage_is_short}} volume and specify whether it's to be attached to a virtual server instance or unattached (stand-alone).
+From the list of {{site.data.keyword.block_storage_is_short}} snapshots, you can create a {{site.data.keyword.block_storage_is_short}} volume and specify whether it's to be attached to a virtual server instance or unattached (stand-alone).
 If you choose to attach a data volume, you can select an existing virtual server instance or choose to create an instance.
 The new volumes are added to the [list of {{site.data.keyword.block_storage_is_short}} volumes](/docs/vpc?topic=vpc-viewing-block-storage&interface=ui#viewvols-ui).

 1. Go to the list of {{site.data.keyword.block_storage_is_short}} snapshots.
 In the [{{site.data.keyword.cloud_notm}} console](/login){: external}, click the **Navigation menu** icon ![menu icon](../icons/icon_hamburger.svg) **> Infrastructure** ![VPC icon](../icons/vpc.svg) **> Storage > Block Storage snapshots**.
 2. Either select a snapshot from the list or search for it by its CRN.
 It must be in a `stable` state.